IDeA Networks of Biomedical Research Excellence (INBRE) Fellowship Program

 The Maine IDeA Network of Biomedical Research Excellence (INBRE) is a collaborative network of Maine educational and research institutions led by the MDI Biological Laboratory and sponsored by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health (NIH).
 Each student is associated with a specific research project in the biomedical field, where they work closely with the faculty, other researchers and students.

-- Open to undergraduates enrolled in specific Maine colleges and universities: Bates, Bowdoin, Colby, College of the Atlantic, Southern Maine Community College, UMaine Farmington, UMaine Machias, UMaine Fort Kent, UMaine Presque Isle, and UMaine Honors College.
+- Open to undergraduates enrolled in specific Maine colleges and universities: Bates, Bowdoin, Colby, College of the Atlantic, Southern Maine Community College, University of New England, University of Southern Maine, UMaine Farmington, UMaine Machias, UMaine Fort Kent, UMaine Presque Isle, UMaine Augusta, UMaine, and UMaine Honors College.

-- Research sites include MDI Biological Laboratory and Northeast scientific research sites across Maine, Delaware, Rhode Island, Vermont, and New Hampshire
+- Research sites include MDI Biological Laboratory, Maine INBRE network institutions, as well as Northeast scientific research sites across Delaware, Rhode Island, Vermont, and New Hampshire

-- INBRE fellows receive housing, meal plans, and stipends.
+- INBRE fellows receive housing, meal plans, and compensation.
 Travel is not funded.

 Other Funding Sources

 Other private funding sources are sometimes available, with various eligibility requirements and award amounts.
 Outstanding applicants for summer INBRE fellowships may be selected for other available funding awards for research at MDI Biological Laboratory.